albertdiones/coding_10min_a_day/README.md

 157. cell selection mode - pressing shift tab moves the highlight/cursor backwards
 158. vertical size responsive table
 159. pressing enter toggles between: default -> row selection mode -> cell selection mode -> row selection mode -> default
-160. install an sql db application then create a script to connect
+160. install mysql db application then create a script to connect
 161. create script that creates a database/schema
 162. create script that creates a table under the schema/database
 163. create a script that will insert random rows to the table